cdeblaey/poker-hands/README.md

 How many hands does Player 1 win?

 ### Assumption:
-* No card is 'wild' and there are no Jokers in the deck.
-Therefore Five of a Kind is not possible.
+* No card is 'wild' and there are no Jokers in the deck, therefore Five of a Kind is not possible.

 ### Usage:
 * Run `bundle install` to download the `rspec` and `guard` dependencies.